Farming

 A calf on the Koenig family organic farm in Wisconsin dreams of being a reindeer.

-Seykora said wind and moisture will impact cow comfort but generally 30 degrees below zero is dangerously cold for cows.
+Seykora said wind and moisture will impact cow comfort, but generally, 30 degrees below zero is dangerously cold for cows.

 Reindeer also have bellies full of fermenting food and a thick coat of fur that helps keep them warm in the winter.
-Reindeer fur has an oily outer layer to repel water and a wooly inner layer that traps air and helps insulate its body, according to the World Animal Foundation.
+Reindeer fur has an oily outer layer to repel water and a woolly inner layer that traps air and helps insulate its body, according to the World Animal Foundation.

 Do Cows or Reindeer Fly?